Exchange Traded Funds and iShares

 iShares are a good way for the average investors to get the diversification of a large number of companies without having to buy each individual stock, and in that sense are similar to index funds.

-They are flexible and cheap, unlike mutual funds.
+ETFs and iShares are flexible and cheap, unlike mutual funds.
 The amount you want to invest is up to you.
 And just like buying company shares, you pay brokerage.

-Return from ETFs to Stock Mutual Funds
+Return from Exchange Traded Funds to How Do Mutual Funds Work